-They myth of the Christmas puppy and why shelters must do holiday adoptions
+This article is about the myth of the Christmas puppy and why it’s important for shelters to increase adoptions over the holidays.

 They’re not going to adopt from shelters or rescue groups, and that’s a direct failure on behalf of these organizations.